 - 1. Prior to arriving at MMA, apply for the SIP Program and Midshipman status in the U.S. Navy Reserve - 2.
 Complete a physical examination to verify eligibility (at Department of Defense expense) - 3.
 Students must agree in writing to apply for, and accept if offered, a United States Navy Reserve commission - 4.
-The application process takes up to two months and must be complete prior to the beginning of the academic year in order to be eligible for SIP during the Freshman year - 5.
-Continuation in the program is based on continued eligibility (i.e. Minimum GPA 2.0 with satisfactory participation in SSOP program)
+The application process takes up to two months and must be complete prior to the end of the first semester in order to be eligible for SIP during the Freshman year - 5.
+Continuation in the program is based on continued eligibility (i.e. Minimum GPA 2.5 with satisfactory participation in SSMP program)